IgorTyrajski/Arduino-Alarm-Clock/README.md

 - I2C converter for the LCD display
 - ESP-01 wifi module
 - power supply module (with 9V battery)
+- active buzzer (not used at the moment)
 - 2 220Ω resistors
 - 8 330Ω resistors